10 great ways to celebrate the Fourth of July

 In Marina Park, you'll have a lovely view of the Sleeping Giant as you listen to music on four stages, and you can try drumming in a circle or paddling dragon boat, kayak or canoe.

-Then, drive 80 miles south to Grand Marais, Minn., for an ice-cream social and music before fireworks.
+Then, drive 80 miles south to Grand Marais, Minn., for music and fireworks.

 The Ontario side features family entertainment and activities in Roberta Bondar Park along the St. Mary's River, and the Michigan side features a 7 p.m. parade downtown before the fireworks.